tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 "AGGHHHH" I screamed, my vocal chords ravaged by the force my lungs had set on them.

-She would kill me...
-I was going to die in this place...
+She would kill me.
+I was going to die in this place.

 I was barely conscious when I heard it.